Striveworks/valor/docs/metrics.md

 - COCO calculates three different AR metrics (AR@1, AR@5, AR@100) by considering only the top 1/5/100 most confident predictions during the matching process.
 Valor, on the other hand, allows users to input a `recall_score_threshold` value that will prevent low-confidence predictions from being counted as true positives when calculating AR.

 ## Precision-Recall Curves
 Precision-recall curves offer insight into which confidence threshold you should pick for your production pipeline.
-To compute these curves for your classification or object detection workflow, pass the metric name ("PrecisionRecallCurve") in the `metrics` parameter of your evaluation call.
+To compute these curves for your classification or object detection workflow, pass the metric name `PrecisionRecallCurve` in the `metrics` parameter of your evaluation call.
 Valor will then tabulate the true positives, false positives, true negatives, false negatives, precision, recall, and F1 score for each (label key, label value, confidence threshold) combination, and store them in a nested dictionary for your use.
 When using the Valor Python client, the output will be formatted as follows:

 ```python